-- company supervisor shall approve this move prior to the change being carried out. - e) The interior block roads may be moved as required, provided that no additional watercourse crossings are required outside of that allowed in (f). - f) Crossings on ephemeral or intermittent watercourses may be added and reported on the first operations report after installation. - g) Change of a scheduled harvest area harvest season and its associated roads (including road standard changes) from Non-frozen to Frozen. - h) Any change to the approved AOP not listed in 3.4.9.1 shall be treated as an AOP amendment and requires the approval of Alberta prior to implementation.
-Alberta will provide the company feedback and/or approval of the AOP amendment within 10 working days of the submission
+- e) The interior block roads may be moved as required, provided that no additional watercourse crossings are required outside of that allowed in (f). - f) Crossings on ephemeral or intermittent watercourses may be added and reported on the first operations report after installation. - g) Any change to the approved AOP not listed in 3.5.5.1 shall be treated as an AOP amendment and requires the approval of Alberta prior to implementation.
+Changes affecting previously submitted digital data require submission of a new shape file with the amendment request.
+Alberta will provide the company feedback and/or approval of the AOP amendment within 10 working days of the submission.